 What causes fibromyalgia?

-Many people suffering from fibromyalgia experience insomnia or non-restorable sleep which causes lower levels of serotonin, resulting in increased pain sensitivity.
+Many people suffering from fibromyalgia experience insomnia or non-restorable sleep, which causes lower levels of serotonin, resulting in increased pain sensitivity.

 Some researchers used to believe that low-grade depression causes fibromyalgia but recent studies negate this thought.
-However continuous pain can cause anxiety and depression, which can worsen symptoms of fibromyalgia.
+However continuous pain can cause anxiety and depression, which can worsen the symptoms of fibromyalgia.

-Some scientists theorize that people suffering from fibromyalgia may have gene or genes inherited from their parents, which cause adverse reaction to some stimuli.
+Some scientists theorise that people suffering from fibromyalgia may have gene or genes inherited from their parents, which cause adverse reaction to some stimuli.
 When these people are exposed to certain emotional or physical stressors there is a change in the body’s response to that stimulus.
 This causes higher sensitivity of entire body to pain.

-5. Gluten sensitivity
+5/5.
+Gluten sensitivity

 There is an association seen between fibromyalgia and gluten sensitivity.
 Also patients have seen improvements in their symptoms by eliminating gluten from their diet.

-- Antidepressants like Duloxetine and milnacpran may be used to relieve pain and improve sleep quality
+3. Antidepressants like Duloxetine and milnacpran may be used to relieve pain and improve sleep quality

-- Human growth hormone – addition of growth hormone to standard treatment is effective in reducing pain
+4. Human growth hormone – addition of growth hormone to standard treatment is effective in reducing pain

-Fibromyalgia pain can be debilitating and what provide relief to one patient may not help other, so one should consider non drug treatment as they are generally safe and do not cause further harm.
+Fibromyalgia pain can be debilitating and what provides relief to one patient may not help other, so one should consider non drug treatment as they are generally safe and do not cause further harm.

-2. Cognitive behavior therapy (CBT)
+8/10.
+Cognitive behavior therapy (CBT)

 CBT along with exercises has proved to be effective in some sufferers.
 It helps in improving mood and self-efficacy or coping with pain and fatigue.

-3. Exercises benefit for Fibromyalgia
+9/10.
+Exercises benefit for Fibromyalgia

-- Reduced no. of tender points
+2. Reduced no. of tender points

-- Improved sleep and less fatigue
+3. Improved sleep and less fatigue

-- Fewer feelings of helplessness & hopelessness
+5. Fewer feelings of helplessness & hopelessness

-- More frequent & meaningful social interactions
+6. More frequent & meaningful social interactions

-- Lessened impact of the disease on daily activities.
+7. Lessened impact of the disease on daily activities.

-- Long term aerobic activity such as aqua therapy and cycling has been proven beneficial to relieve symptoms
+8. Long term aerobic activity such as aqua therapy and cycling has been proven beneficial to relieve symptoms

-One should start with simple asana and should not go in extreme positions as it may worsen their symptoms.
+One should start with simple asanas and should not go in extreme yoga postures as it may worsen their symptoms.
 Asana such as Garudasan (eagle pose), which stretches muscles around shoulder blade, Bhujangasan (cobra pose) extend back while opening chest should be part of your rehabilitation program.
 Please consult your yoga teacher to personalise yoga for fibromyalgia to maximise the benefits.